Kwasi-Dankwa/sports_retail_rev_repo/README.md

 A Data Analytics Project by Kwasi Dankwa

 # 📌 Overview
 This project investigates pricing strategies, discount trends, product categorization, and consumer engagement metrics for Adidas and Nike—two of the world’s leading sportswear brands for an online retail store.
-Through SQL data analysis and interactive Tableau visualizations, this study uncovers how these brands compete across pricing tiers, consumer reviews, and revenue performance.
+Through SQL data analysis and interactive Tableau visualizations, this study uncovers how these brands compete across pricing tiers, consumer reviews to optimize revenue performance.

 # 📊 Key Questions Explored
 * How do the average prices of Adidas and Nike compare?